FlorianFasmeyer/ASCII-Thunder-Ball/README.md

 1. To test the challenges of constructing a 2D game engine with collision, 2d physics and basic graphics from *absolutely nothing*
 2. To improve my coding skills and develop those Pythonman fingers! >:D

 This engine seamlessly handles high-speed objects, ensuring they never mysteriously phase through the game world.
-The only limitations on speed arise from friction variables.
-You can push the limits by removing all friction and witnessing how your computer copes with the unstoppable force of the THUNDER BALL!
+The only limitations on speed arise from the air friction variables.
+You can remove all friction in code to witness the unstoppable force of the THUNDER BALL!

 Admittedly, it's a modest project, not one to boast about extensively.
-But darn it, I like it!
+But darn, I like it!

 Now, here's where I must confess a deviation from my original rules: I peeked at Stack Overflow to acquaint myself with the pynput module.
 This module proved invaluable for controlling and monitoring the keyboard, and I did delve into its source code to grasp its intricacies.
 Exceptions, after all, can be enlightening!